 The scientific focus on the health benefits of DMG has centered on the supplement’s ability to ramp up individual energy levels.* Enhanced endurance derived from better utilization of limited oxygen supplies and its ability to reduce lactic acid build-up sits at the heart of the DMG debate.* However, practitioners have discovered additional health benefits since Dr. Meduski linked DMG to an increase of metabolic intermediates, which are key physiological building blocks for producing important hormones, vitamins and nucleic acids such as DNA.*

-In a study done by Dr. Mitchell Pries, MD, he reported that DMG helps the body’s cardiovascular system and reduces the number of risks factors, including normalizing cholesterol and triglyceride levels.
-His study, linking DMG to improved heart health involved studying the hearts of older test subjects that suffered from heart conditions.
+In a study done by Dr. Mitchell Pries, MD, he reported that DMG helps the body’s cardiovascular system and reduces the number of risks factors, including maintaining healthy cholesterol and triglyceride levels.* His study, linking DMG to improved heart health involved studying the hearts of older test subjects that suffered from poor heart health.*

-Being an intermediate that supports mitochondrial function, DMG also encourages the production of creatine and phosphocreatine, both of which are essential in generating energy for the brain, which slows the mental fatigue process.
+Being an intermediate that supports mitochondrial function, DMG also encourages the production of creatine and phosphocreatine, both of which are essential in generating energy for the brain, which helps slow the mental fatigue process.*

-Although scientists want to perform more research on DMG’s impact on the immune system, early tests indicate the nutrient boosts resistance to the onset of viral, fungal and bacterial diseases.
-One of the reasons is DMG supports methylation, which is a metabolic process that transfers methyl groups from one substance to another.
-Methyl groups consist of one carbon atom and three hydrogen atoms that are integral in ensuring optimal cellular function.
+Although scientists want to perform more research on DMG’s impact on the immune system, early tests indicate the nutrient boosts resistance.* One of the reasons is DMG supports methylation, which is a metabolic process that transfers methyl groups from one substance to another.* Methyl groups consist of one carbon atom and three hydrogen atoms that are integral in ensuring optimal cellular function.

 The Body’s Delicate Balancing Act